-As at March 31, 2022, the Company had working capital of \$655,067 (December 31, 2021 - \$1,407,914) including cash of \$673,503 (December 31, 2021 - \$903,215).
+As at December 31, 2022, the Company had working capital deficiency of \$127,061 (December 31, 2021 - \$1,407,914) including cash of \$100,591 (December 31, 2021 - \$903,215).

-The Company's activities have been funded through equity financings and the Company expects it will continue to be able to utilize this source of financing until it develops cash flow from future operations.
+The Company's activities have been funded through equity financings and the Company requires immediate additional financing in order to continue operations until it develops cash flow from future operations.

-There can be no assurances the Company will be successful in its endeavors.
-If such funds are not available or other sources of finance cannot be obtained then the Company will be forced to curtail its activities to a level for which funding is available or can be obtained.
+There can be no assurances the Company will be successful in securing additional financing.
+If such financing is not available or other sources of finance cannot be obtained, then the Company will only be able to conduct activity to a level for which funding is available or can be obtained, or operations will require to cease entirely.